Effect of color reconnection and rope formation on strange particle production in p+p collisions at $\sqrt{s}=13$ TeV

 \subsection{Average transverse momentum}

-To shed light on the onset of collective behavior of the strange hadrons produced in the small system, a study has been performed where the multiplicity-dependent average transverse momentum, $\langle p_{\rm T} \rangle$, of strange hadrons (K$^{0}_{s}$, $\Lambda$, $\Xi$, and $\Omega$) has been calculated.
+To shed some light on the onset of collective behavior of the strange hadrons produced in the small system, a study has been performed where the multiplicity-dependent average transverse momentum, $\langle p_{\rm T} \rangle$, of strange hadrons (K$^{0}_{s}$, $\Lambda$, $\Xi$, and $\Omega$) has been calculated.
 Figs.~\ref{fig:meanpt_Mode0} and ~\ref{fig:meanpt_RR18} illustrate the $\langle p_{\rm T} \rangle$ of the studied strange particles at mid-rapidity as a function of $\langle dN_{ch}/d\eta \rangle_{|\eta| < 0.5}$ in p+p collisions at $\sqrt{s}$ = 13 TeV for different variants of the \texttt{PYTHIA8} model and compared with the available experimental data from the ALICE experiment \cite{multpp13}.
 The increasing trend of $\langle p_{\rm T} \rangle$ with multiplicity, as observed in both \texttt{PYTHIA8} and the ALICE data \cite{multpp13}, is believed to be an outcome of the hardening of $p_{\rm T}$-spectra with increasing multiplicity.
 It is important to note that the increase in the value of $\langle p_{\rm T}\rangle$ as a function of charged-particle multiplicity is more pronounced in the case of heavier strange particles.
 This mass-dependent hardening observed in \texttt{PYTHIA8} is a consequence of the CR mechanism as already reported in \cite{meanpt1, PhysRevLett:ortiz, Adam_2016, Ortiz_2017, Ortiz_Velasquez_2019} and can also be argued from Fig.~\ref{fig:meanpt_Mode0} where \texttt{PYTHIA8} without the CR mechanism is not at all able to explain the measured $\langle p_{\rm T} \rangle$ by the ALICE experiment for strange hadrons.